it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/manage_remote_connections.rst

 |bp_title|
 ----------------------------------------------

 Remote or traveling employees often require access to enterprise data while physically outside of the workplace.
-This can be accomplished via Virtual Private Networks (VPNs).
+This can be accomplished via :term:`Virtual Private Networks` (VPNs).
 Other common uses include securely connecting on public Wi-Fi, user anonymity, and circumventing government censorship.

 VPNs encrypt and transmit data, allowing a user to securely connect to the internet or access a remote network on an untrusted connection.
 This ensures that all transmitted data remains confidential.
-Organizations need to authenticate the device or user attempting to establish a VPN connection before allowing them access.
+Organizations need to authenticate the device or user attempting to establish a :term:`VPN` connection before allowing them access.
 VPNs can also be used to establish secure connections between two organizations on separate networks.

 Many cybersecurity firms offer ready-made hardware and software solutions to deploy a VPN.
 Well-resourced organizations can also develop their own solutions, such as setting up a VPN router to manage secure connections.